[responsivevoice_button voice=”US English Female” buttontext=”Listen to Post”]

 - Medical Certificate (F.A.
 Form No.11) accomplished by a local physician.
 All supporting documents must be submitted in triplicate (three copies).
 A Chest x-ray plate in CD must accompany the certificate, together with the results for the following tests: 1) stool (ova/parasite and occult blood); 2) urinalysis; and 3) complete blood test (blood serology and chemistry).

-- Local State Police clearance obtained within the last (6) months.
+- Apostilled Local State Police clearance obtained within the last (6) months.
 The original and one (1) photocopy must be submitted.

-- Proof of financial capacity (e.g. latest print out showing statement of credit card account(s), latest print-out of bank account statements, ownership of real estate properties, and other documents showing the applicant’s capacity to financially support himself/herself during his/her stay in the Philippines You will need more than type of proof of financial capacity)
+- Proof of financial capacity (e.g. latest print out showing statement of credit card account(s), latest print-out of bank account statements, ownership of real estate properties, and other documents showing the applicant’s capacity to financially support himself/herself during his/her stay in the Philippines You will need more than one type of proof of financial capacity)

 - Personal appearance of the applicant for an interview by the consular officer.